A new study looked at millions of job ads and found that the most in-demand soft skills include effective communication and leadership.

 A recent study has found the most in-demand soft skills and where they are most valued.

 Hard skills are, of course, important.
 But don’t underestimate the importance of soft skills.
 These skills will make all the difference to your career job search, career advancement, and overall success.
-After all, all things being equal with hard skills and qualifications, it’s to soft skills that employers will look to set one candidate apart from another.
+After all, all things being equal with hard skills and qualifications, it’s soft skills that employers will look to set one candidate apart from another.

 And, with many jobs being automated, it’s been suggested that soft skills will become increasingly important.
 A recent study by Deloitte reportedly predicts that two-thirds of jobs will rely on soft skills by 2030.